JordanSpencerWu/jordan-wu-deprecated-2/src/books/2016/ego-is-the-enemy.md

 ### TALK, TALK, TALK

 Silence is the respite of the confident and the strong.
 They work quietly in the corner.
 They turn their inner turmoil into products and eventually to stillness.
 They ignore the impulse to seek recognition before they act.
 They don't talk much.
 Or mind the feeling that others, out there in public and enjoying the limelight, are somehow getting the better end of the deal.
-(They are not).
+They are not.
 They're too busy working to do anything else.
 When they do talk, it's _earned_.

 > Those who know do not speak.
 >